nitinkc/nitinkc.github.io/_posts/microservices/2022-02-10-spring-transactions.md

 The transaction is propagated in the same order as mentioned above.

-## Transaction Propagation
+# Transaction Propagation

 [Tx Pitfalls](https://medium.com/@safa_ertekin/common-transaction-propagation-pitfalls-in-spring-framework-2378ee7d6521)

 [Tx Propagation](https://www.javainuse.com/spring/boot-transaction-propagation)

+### @Transactional
 **Method-Level @Transactional**
 - method should execute within a transaction.
 - Transactional behavior is applied only to the annotated method.
-Other methods within the same class are not affected.
+  - Other methods within the same class are not affected.
 - This allows for fine-grained control over transactional behavior,
     - enables to specify different transactional settings for different methods within the same class.

 **Class-Level @Transactional:**
 - When you annotate a class with @Transactional, all **public methods** of that class become transactional
-    - unless they are annotated with @Transactional themselves (which would override the class-level annotation).
+- if a method within the class is annotated with `@Transactional`, **it overrides the class-level annotation** for that specific method.
 - This provides a convenient way to apply a default transactional behavior to all methods in the class without explicitly annotating each method.
-- It's important to note that if a method within the class is annotated with
-  @Transactional, **it overrides the class-level annotation** for that specific method.

-Let's consider a transaction : `Student Service -> Department Service`
+> Let's consider a transaction : `Student Service -> Department Service`

-##### **REQUIRED** (Default Transaction Propagation)
+### **REQUIRED** (Default Transaction Propagation)
 This is the default propagation behavior if not specified explicitly.
 - It always executes in a transaction.
-  If there is an existing transaction, it participates in it; otherwise, it creates a new one.
+- If there is an existing transaction, it participates in it; otherwise, it creates a new one.

 If StudentService is not annotated with `@Transactional`, and DepartmentService